The Great Outdoors

 No biking bucket list is complete without a day trip to the iconic High Trestle Trail, which stretches 25 miles and passes through five towns, so you’re never far from a bite or a brew (we recommend the patio at Firetrucker Brewery).
 Named by the BBC as one of the world’s “Eight Amazing Footbridges,” the highlight is the half-mile, 13-story tall bridge over the Des Moines River valley.
 Did we say day trip?
 Make time for an evening excursion as well, when the 41 steel frames overtop the bridge illuminate the night sky with a cool blue glow, no filter required.

 Another favorite of biking aficionados is the Neal Smith Trail along the banks of the Des Moines River.
 With 26 miles of changing landscapes (the wildflower prairie meadows are a sight to behold) and connections to other popular trails, there is something for everyone.
 You’ll also pass through Saylorville Lake, where you can pause for a drink or a dip and Big Creek State Park, which boasts several picnic and recreational areas.

-If you prefer four wheels to two and are familiar with the words “ollie” and “nosegrab”, you’ll want to check out Lauridsen Skate Park, one of the largest skate parks in America, located right on the river downtown.
-Scheduled to open Summer of 2021, it will have over 88,000 square feet of skate-able terrain, with a lower plaza/pedestrian walk, a main plaza and a snake run, bowl and pool.
+If you prefer four wheels to two and are familiar with the words “ollie” and “nosegrab,” you’ll want to check out Lauridsen Skatepark, the largest skate park in America, located right on the river downtown.
+It just opened in 2021 with more than 88,000 square feet of skateable terrain, with a lower plaza/pedestrian walk, a main plaza, and a snake run, bowl, and pool.
 But possibly the most radical thing about it?
-It will have a skate-able WOW sculpture.
+It has a skateable WOW sculpture.
 That’s right, you can skate the word WOW.
-Talk about “wow factor”.
+Talk about “wow factor.”

 Summer (I’m On a Boat)